The Miami Open is a tennis tournament that usually takes place in March each year in Miami Gardens, Florida, USA.

 2023 WTA Miami Entry List

-The entry list for the 2023 WTA tournament in Miami has not been released yet.
+The official entry list for the 2023 WTA tournament in Miami has now been released, and below is a list of WTA players that played in the 2023 tournament.

 - Aryna Sabalenka